waker-he/cs-learning-notes/cpp/cppcon/template/template.md

     - check [is_one_of.cpp](./is_one_of.cpp)
 - SFINAE
     - substitution failure is not an error
-    - if substitution fails during template instantiation, it does not immediately result in an error, compiler will search for other overload candidates, if cannot find one, ERROR
+    - if substitution fails during template instantiation (__get ill-formed declaration__), it does not immediately result in an error, compiler will search for other overload candidates, if cannot find one, ERROR
     - used to direct overload resolution
     ```cpp
     // decltype operand is never evaluated